kubesphere/elastic-helm-charts/elasticsearch/examples/kubesphere/README.md

     cpu: "2000m"
     memory: "4Gi"

-# Pv storage should be adjusted to 20Gi+
+# PV storage should be adjusted to 20Gi+
 volumeClaimTemplate:
   accessModes: [ "ReadWriteOnce" ]
   resources: